abdulmoeid-comsats/FYP-FaceFit-AdminPanel/React/README.md

-# react-router-4-example
+# react-Admin-frontEnd
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and it's the sample project of a beginners guide to [React Router DOM](https://reacttraining.com/react-router/web/guides/philosophy).

-You can read the guide on [LogRocket's blog](https://blog.logrocket.com/) (not yet published).
+This is the view of admin Dashboard of facefit.

 ## Instructions
 1. Clone this project.